zmwaris/hardcode/_posts/2023-05-22-oops-advanced-concepts.markdown

     }
 ```

-This is all the basic intro and forms for JAVA and Python that one needs to get started with programming.
-To learn these concepts in detail you can refer to these books.
-(You can also refer to other books as you like.)
+This is all the basic form intro and forms for JAVA and Python that one needs to get started with programming.
+To learn more concepts in detail I recommend to refer to some good books.

 For Python:
 ```